5 easy ways to de-stress and boost your mental health

-This past week has been exhausting, upsetting and frustrating, not to mention a little bit anxiety inducing.
+This past week, we've found ourselves feeling exhausted.
 As we know, stress can easily take over and maybe your mood isn’t as bright as it was before, earlier on in the week.
 Throw in a couple of sleepless nights and a frightening news cycle which never seems to slow down and you might need to consider checking in with your mental health.

 None of the below methods will suffice if these feelings begin to inhibit your day to day life.
 However, they can be the perfect way to de-stress and recharge that energy you once had.